Orson Scott Card

 Card, who is a great-great-grandson of Brigham Young, was born in Richland, Washington, and grew up in Utah and California.
 While he was a student at Brigham Young University (BYU), his plays were performed on stage.
 He served in Brazil as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) and headed a community theater for two summers.
-Card had twenty-seven short stories published between 1978 and 1979, and won the John W. Campbell Award for best new writer in 1978.
-He earned a master's degree in English from the University of Utah in 1981 and wrote novels in science fiction, fantasy, non-fiction, and historical fiction genres in the 1980s.
-Card continued to write prolifically, and published over 50 novels and over 45 short stories.
+Card had 27 short stories published between 1978 and 1979, and he won the John W. Campbell Award for best new writer in 1978.
+He earned a master's degree in English from the University of Utah in 1981 and wrote novels in science fiction, fantasy, nonfiction, and historical fiction genres starting in 1979.
+Card continued to write prolifically, and he has published over 50 novels and 45 short stories.

 Card teaches English at Southern Virginia University; he has written two books on creative writing and serves as a judge in the Writers of the Future contest.
-He is a practicing member of LDS Church and has taught many successful writers at his "literary boot camps."
-Mormon fiction writers Stephenie Meyer, Brandon Sanderson, and Dave Wolverton have cited his works as a major influence.
+He has taught many successful writers at his "literary boot camps".

 Life

 Childhood and education

 Orson Scott Card was born on August 24, 1951, in Richland, Washington.
 He is the son of Peggy Jane (née Park) and Willard Richards Card, and is the third of six children and the older brother of composer and arranger Arlen Card.
 Card's family has Mormon pioneer heritage.
-His direct ancestors include Brigham Young, Charles Ora Card, Zina P. Young Card, Zina Young Card Brown and Hugh B. Brown.
+His ancestors include Brigham Young, Charles Ora Card, Zina P. Young Card, Zina Young Card Brown, and Hugh B. Brown.

 When Card was one month old, his family moved to San Mateo, California, so Willard Card could begin a sign-painting business.
 When he was three years old, the family moved to Salt Lake City, Utah, so his father could finish his bachelor's degree.
 The family moved to Santa Clara, California, when Card was six; they stayed there for seven years while his father completed his master's degree and worked as a professor at San Jose State College.
-In school, Card took classes for gifted students but he was more interested in studying music—he played clarinet and French horn.
+In school, Card took classes for gifted students, but he was more interested in studying music—he played clarinet and French horn.
 He read widely, including historical fiction, nonfiction, and literary classics.
 At age ten, he wrote his first story, which was about an intelligent child who is assaulted by bullies and sustains brain damage.
 Ender's confrontation with Stilson in Ender's Game is based on this story.